roblaing/erlang-webapp-howto/unit7/README.md

 Once I'd figured things out, the required code for both the client and server was fairly short, and what the program does is fairly dull &mdash; just prints out ping and pong messages on the respective terminals that Erlang and SWI Prolog are running on.
-In the next unit I hope to start communicating with Javascript, creating a web-based query tool to SWI Prolog.

 For the impatient, I'll start with the finished SWI Prolog server code,
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit7/apps/unit7/priv/pong.pl">